ccl0utier/TA-suricata/README.md

 ```
 > Note: This works for all input stanzas, i.e. `monitor` inputs.

-### Enable the TCP input for Vulnerability Scan Data

-Use the provided input stanza to enable the TCP input on your indexers by deploying the **configured** stanza to your indexers.

-Alternatively, configure the UDP input using Splunk Web on your indexers:

-1. Log into Splunk Web on your indexer (or Heavy Forwarder) node.
-2. Navigate to **Settings** > **Data inputs**.
-3. Click **+ Add New** next to **UDP**.
-4. Enter the desired UDP port in the "Port" field (suggested: `5514`).
-5. Optionally, enter allowed Suricata hosts as the value for "Only accept connection from".
-6. Click **Next**.
-7. Set the **Source type** as `Suricata`.
-8. Optionally, select your preferred index instead of `Default`.
-9. Review and save your UDP Input configuration.

 ### Enable sending log data from Suricata.

 In order for Suricata to send its logs to Splunk, perform the following: